 This article is to help those with a home that they want to rent decide which site will yield them the greatest return, AirBnb or Homeaway (VRBO). [if you’re a renter, know that in my opinion, AirBnb provides the most seamless and easy experience – here is a referral link for $25 off your first booking].

 I’m assuming that you already have a basic understanding of what both of these companies do.
-In essence, they allow you to provide your home as a rental on a short term basis, whether that’s 1 night or longer terms like a month or so.
-For us, the average, has been 2-3 nights, with folks coming to town to visit, vacation, do business, etc.
+In essence, they allow you to provide your home as a rental on a short-term basis, whether that’s 1 night or longer terms like a month or so.

 Understanding the costs is pretty simple, but you have to spend a bit of time studying closely to understand them, so let me break down what I’ve found out.